prewired/prewired.github.io/events.md

 **See [prewired.org/yrs15](http://www.prewired.org/yrs15) for details!**

 Annually we send teams to [the Young Rewired State Festival of Code](http://www.yrs.io) in the last week of July.
-This involves working in teams or individually on a single project, for five days at your local centre (put Edinburgh when you sign up and you'll be allocated to Prewired), then a trip for the weekend to the final competition in Birmingham, where hundreds participants from all over the UK gather to present their projects, meet other like-minded young people, have fun and win prizes!
+This involves working in teams or individually on a single project, for four days at your local centre (put Edinburgh when you sign up and you'll be allocated to Prewired), then a trip for the weekend to the final competition in Birmingham, where hundreds participants from all over the UK gather to present their projects, meet other like-minded young people, have fun and win prizes!

 It's free, and Prewired should be teaming up with other Scottish centres to run a coach to Birmingham.